TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/tfcctf25-cromozominus-rex/index.md

 So we need to find gadgets that pop to `r15` for the ROP chain.

 Another important fact: the stack is not randomized.
-Every program execution got the same stack addresses (around `0x3ffff000`).
+Every program execution has the same stack addresses (around `0x3ffff000`).
 I did find a slight address discrepancy when running on Docker though.

 > Note that in both challenges the stack is executable.\
-> I already started with the ROP route, but in mucusuki
+> I had already started with the ROP route, but you
-> you could put shellcode in the buffer.
+> could flag mucusuki by jumping to shellcode in the buffer.

 ### The syscall gadget